OsvaldoMartini/My_Webpack_Base_1/Server_Side_Render_React/README.md

 // including all Request in our Store that also contains the cookies const store = createStore(req);
 ```
-And finally abck to the `CreateStore.js`
+And finally back to the `CreateStore.js`
 ```
 createStore.js
 ```